Walter Savage Landor was right when he said: “Nothing is pleasanter than exploring a library.”

 Stuttgart City Library has a modern and simple design.
 It opened in 2011 and was designed by the South Korean architect Eun Young Yi.

 The library was awarded the national prize as the Library of the Year in 2013.
-It includes nearly 500,000 books, meeting rooms, and a special floor for children.
+It includes nearly 500,000 books, meeting rooms, and a unique floor for children.
 Visitors can take a tour freely and fill their Instagram feed with brilliant pictures of the library’s interior.

 4. Admont Abbey Library